music

 Blood Orange's Coachella set was not a performance in the traditional festival sense.
 There was no pyrotechnics budget, no countdown clock, no LED wall spelling out lyrics for the crowd to scream back.
 Instead, Hynes walked out with a Fender slung low, a cello positioned stage left, and a band that looked like they'd been playing together in someone's living room for the last decade.
 Which, in some spiritual sense, they have.

-The setlist leaned heavily into the forthcoming Essex Honey — material that hasn't been officially released yet but already felt lived-in, warm, almost conversational.
+The setlist leaned heavily into Essex Honey, the fifth studio album Hynes released last August on Domino and RCA, a record that had spent seven months finding its audience before arriving in the desert in full, physical form.
+The material felt lived-in and warm, almost conversational at times and almost unbearable at others.
 Hynes moved between guitar and cello with the ease of someone changing rooms in their own house.
-The new songs carry a density that his earlier work only hinted at — layered strings cutting through synth pads, vocals that sit back in the mix like they're telling you a secret they're not sure you deserve.
+The new songs carry a density that his earlier work only hinted at.
+Layered strings cut through synth pads.
+Vocals sit back in the mix like they're telling you a secret they're not sure you deserve.

 Genre Is a Suggestion

-What makes Blood Orange perpetually interesting — and perpetually difficult to market — is the refusal to stay in one lane.
+What makes Blood Orange perpetually interesting, and perpetually difficult to market, is the refusal to stay in one lane.
 The Mojave set swung from ambient cello passages that could score a Sofia Coppola film to distorted funk breakdowns that had people moving in ways the Sahara tent wishes it could provoke.
-A cover of a Sade deep cut dissolved into what sounded like an unreleased collaboration with someone unannounced.
+A cover of a Sade deep cut dissolved into what sounded like an unreleased extension of something from the record.
 The crowd, maybe 3,000 deep and pressed against every wall, didn't need to be told when to move.

 Essex Honey and What Comes Next

-The Essex Honey tour is already announced, and if this set was any indication, the album is going to be one of those quiet earthquakes — the kind that doesn't chart at number one but rewires the taste of everyone who hears it.
-Hynes has always operated in that space between critical darling and genuine influence, the kind of artist whose fingerprints show up on other people's work years later.
+The Essex Honey tour is already announced, and if this Coachella set was any indication, the album is going to be one of those quiet earthquakes.
+The kind that doesn't chart at number one but rewires the taste of everyone who hears it.
+Hynes has always operated in that space between critical darling and genuine influence.
+His fingerprints show up on other people's work years later.
+Essex Honey received universal acclaim on Metacritic, scoring 88 out of 100, and the response makes sense: the album is exactly as good as the people who needed it to be good required it to be.

 Coachella is usually a place for spectacle.
-Blood Orange offered something rarer — a room full of strangers sharing a moment of genuine intimacy at a festival built on the opposite impulse.
+The Sahara tent exists for it.
+The main stage demands it.
+Blood Orange offered something rarer at 11:55 PM on Friday night.
+A room full of strangers sharing a moment of genuine intimacy at a festival built on the opposite impulse.
 The Mojave has always been the tent where the real ones go.
-Friday night, it earned that reputation all over again.
+This set earned that reputation all over again and left no ambiguity about what the rest of the year's tour is going to feel like.

 Follow Dev Hynes on Instagram: @devhynes